Chair: Timothy J. Cook

 EDU 560.
 Assessment, Observation, Screening and Evaluation in Early Childhood Education.
 3 credits.

 This course is designed to ensure candidates understand that child observation, documentation, and other forms of assessment are central to the practice of all early childhood professionals.
 In this course students will learn about the uses of assessment, systematic observations, screening, and other effective assessment strategies in responsible and ethical ways.
 As well, the students will learn how to use these assessment practices to positively influence the development of every child.
 To aid in the professional growth of the students this course will focus on fostering reflective practices, and special attention will be paid to the need for partnerships with parents and colleagues.
 Additionally, this course will allow candidates to become familiarized with some of the commonly used teacher assessment methods, in the hopes that they will be equipped to use these to improve their own teaching practices.
 This course will include 10 hours of field experience, which will allow students to observe and participate in various assessment practices.
-P: EDU 210 and EDU 556.
+P: Department consent.

 EDU 561.
 Becoming an Early Childhood Teaching Professional.
 3 credits.